jeffchiou/coordiscroll/README.md

 I wanted to improve the viewing of long articles on the web.
 Originally, I wanted to make something for cloning and viewing a single long article in two vertical panes.
 The view on the right would be a little less than one page (one viewport height) down, and scrolling either one would scroll both the same amount.

 I looked at scroll animation and scroll synchronization projects, and realized there weren't many implementations of synchronized scrolling that provided the control I wanted.
-For my desktop multicolumn reading project, I wanted to keep the exact distance scrolled synchronized, allow de-sync and re-sync, and provide options for overscroll (ex. add whitespace, tile the element, or allow one element to continue scrolling while NOT resetting the synchronized scroll position)
+For my desktop multicolumn reading project, I wanted to keep the exact distance scrolled synchronized, allow de-sync and re-sync, and provide options for overscroll (ex. add whitespace, tile the element, or allow one element to continue scrolling while NOT resetting the synchronized scroll position).

 ## Possible Applications

 - More comfortably reading a single article in two columns.
 - A wider view with a zoomed in view:
-  - panning a map, 1 normal sized 1 zoomed in, i.e. a microscope
+  - panning a map, 1 normal sized 1 zoomed in, i.e. a microscope.
-- Interactive function to function mapping (math education)
+- Interactive function to function mapping (math education).

 ## Acknowledgements